The Edmonton Dragon Boat Festival Races follows the Rules of Dragon Boat Canada (DBC) and the International Dragon Boat Federation (IDBF).

 Race Staging Area

 - Upon clearing the dock, all boats are to head to the race staging area.
 You must keep clear of all boats that are racing and do not overtake another boat proceeding to the race staging area.

-All boats are to wait on the south shore, east side of Louise McKinney walking bridge until the Starter instructs the boats to approach the Start Line.
+- All boats are to wait in the designated race staging area until the Starter instructs the boats to approach the Start Line.
 Travelling downstream of the Staging Area may result in a team missing their race.

-- Lane One (1): North Shore side
+- Lane One (1): North Shore

 - Lane Two (2): Centre Lane